ArtanisPlays/TUGAS1NETICS/README.md

 ```
 This is the .yml for the Ansible, I believe the names are self-explanatory.
 The code is meant to download and set up a new fresh linux vm automatically

+Also this entire thing is done with the help of Gemini